 The Real Tension: Fidelity, Efficiency, and Deployability

-A recurring strength of this paper set is that it does not hide the core trade-offs.
-Better semantic preservation can cost more resources.
-Stronger structure constraints can improve robustness but raise training and tuning burden.
-Improved simulation metrics can still leave open questions about production behavior.
+One thing this paper set gets right: it does not bury the trade-offs.
+Better semantic preservation costs more resources.
+Stronger geometric constraints improve robustness but inflate training and tuning burden.
+And simulation gains?
+They still leave production behaviour as an open question.

 Chehimi et al. explicitly frame semantic quality versus resource efficiency in quantum communication [2].
 Ren et al. face a related balancing act between reconstruction stability and clustering separability [4].
 Qiang et al. show that alignment and discriminability must be balanced rather than treated as substitutes [3].
 And Andreou’s survey context reinforces that these are not temporary inconveniences; they are structural constraints of the current technology frontier [1].